pangloss/pattern/README.md

                  ...))
 ;; => {:binding* [datum c]}
 ```

+`?_` and `??_` are special cases of unnamed matchers.
+These matchers do not unify with each other, and the value matched by them is not returned in the match results.
+They are useful for ignoring parts of the input data that are not relevant to what you are trying to do.
+Anywhere you can provide a matcher name, using `_` as the name has the same behavior.

 The `?:*` matcher is `match-many`.
 It matches a repeated subsequence within the sequence it is placed in.